 Moreover, zebra crossings- and often red/ green lights- seem to be more suggestions rather than the law here.
 Always check carefully before crossing the road!!!!!

-Tip #1: be careful with cabs- 1 drove off as my Aunt was in the middle of alighting!
+Tip #1: if you're older and move slower, be careful with cabs- 1 drove off as my Aunt was in the middle of alighting!
 Super dangerous!
 (She's OK, thanks for asking.)
 Our trick after that was not to pay till everyone in the back seat has alighted.

-Tip #2: download a Korean maps app like Naver or Kakao maps to track your cab journey.
+Tip #2: download a Korean maps app like Naver map or Kakao maps to track your cab journey.
+(Google Maps does not work.)
 I've had a Korean cab driver leave me at the wrong address and it was in the middle of absolutely nowhere!
 (In the middle of winter too so it was freezing cold.)
+Here are other free apps that will come in handy in Seoul.

-The anglicisation of Korean words can range and many people won't be familiar with the English names.
+The anglicisation of words from the Korean language can range and many people won't be familiar with the English names.

-For example, taxi drivers (at the airport) didn't know even know the English names of places like Intercontinental Hotel COEX and Signiel Hotel (a Korean luxury hotel brand by Lotte, 1 of the Korean conglomerates.)
+For example, taxi drivers (at the airport) didn't know even know the English names of places like Intercontinental Hotel COEX (in Seoul) and Signiel Hotel (in Busan.
+Signiel is a Korean luxury hotel brand by Lotte, 1 of the Korean conglomerates.)

 Note: if you're looking for a place to stay, here are the best luxury hotels in Seoul!

-Don't forget to print out the Korean name and address to show the cab driver or in case you need to ask for directions!
+Don't forget to print out the Korean name and address to show the cab or bus driver or in case you need to ask for directions!

 The Korean way of labelling floors is different